pschool-in/curriculum/content/grammar/article/readingactivities.md

 ```
 True:
 No article is used before plural nouns.
-No article is used before single countable nouns.
+No article is used before singluar countable nouns.
 Abstract nouns use no article.

 Flase: